jorgehpo/notebookJS/README.md

 ## Reference

-If you use *notebookJS*, please reference the following work:
+If you use *notebookJS*, please reference our related work:

 "*Interactive Data Visualization in Jupyter Notebooks*.
 JP Ono, J Freire, CT Silva - Computing in Science & Engineering, 2021"